595645330/CPSC-310/UI.md

 3> run yarn run clean, yarn run configure, yarn run build, and yarn run start in terminal 4> The server will return 200 to show that it has been started 5> In your browser, go to localhost:4321.
 Then you can see our index UI

+6> If you want to run the unit tests, please install chai-http in terminal, because some http tests need this.